 The Canopy Package Manager is the primary tool for installing and updating packages in Canopy Python.
 Details on using the Package Manager are in the Canopy Help menu (Documentation browser / Canopy User Guide) and in the Canopy documentation.

-Regardless of whether you used the standard installer (available to all users, and recommended for most users, including subscribers) or our larger "full" installer (paid/academic subscribers), the Package Manager provides a tool for easily maintaining your package library.
-The Package Manager provides updates for all packages within the Canopy repository and allows for easy installation of these supplemental packages if the standard Canopy installer was used.
+Regardless of whether you used the standard installer (available to all users, and recommended for most users, including subscribers) or our larger "full" installer (available to paid subscribers, but recommended only in limited circumstance), the Package Manager provides a tool for easily maintaining your package library.
+For all users, the Package Manager provides updates for all packages if the standard Canopy installer was used.

 Starting over with a clean set of Python packages